Please ensure Javascript is enabled for purposes of website accessibility

 • Engaging the Emotions: We use music, art, and social interaction to trigger memory and positive emotions.
 Activities like SingFit, a program that uses classic songs to elevate mood and improve speech, and hobbies like painting, drawing, and crafts help your loved one stay engaged and joyful.

 • Encouraging Movement: The mind-body connection is crucial for maintaining quality of life.
 We offer activities like boxing, walking clubs, and other fitness programs under careful supervision.
-These activities not only keep the body active but also stimulate the mind.
+These activities keep the body active and stimulate the mind.

 • Challenging the Brain: We continuously find new ways for residents to engage with information.
 Our brain-stimulating activities include word games, reminiscence therapy, book club, and story time.
 Plus, we provide brain-healthy foods to support cognitive health.